 OpGen was incorporated in Delaware in 2001.
-On July 14, 2015, OpGen completed a merger with AdvanDx ("the Merger").
-Pursuant to the terms of a Merger Agreement, Velox Acquisition Corp., OpGen's wholly owned subsidiary formed for the express purpose of effecting the Merger, merged with and into AdvanDx with AdvanDx surviving as OpGen's wholly-owned subsidiary.
-OpGen, AdvanDx are collectively referred to hereinafter as the "Company."
-The Company's headquarters and its principal operations are in Gaithersburg, Maryland.
-The Company also has operations in Woburn, Massachusetts, Copenhagen, Denmark, and Bogota, Colombia.
+On July 14, 2015, OpGen completed the Merger with AdvanDx.
+Pursuant to the terms of a Merger Agreement, Velox Acquisition Corp., OpGen's wholly-owned subsidiary formed for the express purpose of effecting the Merger, merged with and into AdvanDx with AdvanDx surviving as OpGen's wholly-owned subsidiary.
+OpGen and AdvanDx are collectively referred to hereinafter as the "Company."
+The Company's headquarters and principal operations are in Gaithersburg, Maryland.
+The Company also has operations in Copenhagen, Denmark, and Bogota, Colombia.
 The Company operates in one business segment.

-OpGen, Inc. is a precision medicine company harnessing the power of molecular diagnostics and informatics to help combat infectious disease.
+OpGen is a precision medicine company using molecular diagnostics and informatics to help combat infectious disease.
 The Company is developing molecular information products and services for global healthcare settings, helping to guide clinicians with more rapid and actionable information about life threatening infections, improve patient outcomes, and decrease the spread of infections caused by multidrug-resistant microorganisms, or MDROs.
-Its proprietary DNA tests and informatics address the rising threat of antibiotic resistance by helping physicians and other healthcare providers optimize care decisions for patients with acute infections.
+The Company's proprietary DNA tests and informatics address the rising threat of antibiotic resistance by helping physicians and other healthcare providers optimize care decisions for patients with acute infections.